Wolk1618/SE202_project/README.md

-# My new project
+# SE202 project by Thomas Auguste

-This is the default README.md.
-Please edit me.
+This code is my project report for SE202 course in Telecom Paris.
+This course tackles Rust programming language, especially for embedded systems.

+## How to run the code

+to be continued